DANS-KNAW/DANS-Workshops/src/main/scala/workshop3/assignments/FileIO.md

 * `report1.txt` will contain text formatted as follows: `<customer_name> wants <order_amount>x <product_name>`
 * `report2.txt` will contain text formatted as follows: `<customer_name> has to pay <total_price>`

 To read from file and write to file, we use the *Scala-ARM* library to do automatic resource management.
-Since this l ibrary defines `map` and `flatMap` on its resources, you can use this in a for-comprehension (which you are going to do later in this assignment).
+Since this library defines `map` and `flatMap` on its resources, you can use this in a for-comprehension (which you are going to do later in this assignment).

 In order to keep things simple, the assignment is split into various subtasks.